AndrewLawrence/dCVnet/README.md

-If the cross-validation for hyperparameter selection is combined with the cross-validation to estimate generalisation error this will add back in optimisim to our estimates of the generalisation error.
+If the cross-validation for hyperparameter selection is combined with the cross-validation to estimate generalisation error this will add back in optimism to our estimates of the generalisation error.

 To combat this cross-validation for generalisation error must be completely independent of the cross-validation for hyperparameter selection, see